 Once the amounts in the actual and work program columns of the Edit Actual / WP screen have been updated and changes saved, process all schedules.
-Year 1 and 2 expenditure amounts will automatically update to represent base year projected year-end expenditure amounts.
+Year 1 and 2 expenditure amounts will automatically update to represent the amounts entered in the actual column.

 Amounts will be removed from the base decision unit with an M-150 adjustment for the following two reasons:

-- They are either considered one-time expenditures (equipment schedule GLs) and must be requested through an enhancement decision unit - They are GLs that require the agency to itemize their base year expenditures through base line items (B000) in the schedules in order to retain the expenditures in the base year.
+- They are either considered one-time expenditures (equipment schedule GLs) and must be requested through an enhancement decision unit. - They are GLs that are retained in the base year through a schedule in NEBS.